sonwabile329-maker/manychatss/README.md

-The file contains a guideline for the perfection automation workflow for agencies
+The file contains a guideline for the perfect automation workflow for agencies